Kantarō Suga

 Kantarō Suga (菅貫太郎, Suga Kantarō) was a leading Japanese actor.
 His film credits span three decades, from 1960 to 1990.
 One of his prominent appearances was in the lead role in Pastoral: To Die in the Country.
 Suga also appeared in The Gate of Youth, Sword of the Beast, and Theater of Life.
 He also portrays Souichiro Akizuki- the father of Nobuhiko, Kyoko and also the foster father of the protagonist Kotaro Minami in the tokusatsu series Kamen Rider Black.

 A frequent television guest star, Suga acted in jidaigeki and contemporary shows.
 Twenty appearances on Abarenbō Shōgun, thirteen on Zenigata Heiji, eleven on Momotarō-zamurai, nine on Ōoka Echizen, seven on Edo o Kiru, and numerous guest roles on various programs in the Mito Komon and Hissatsu　series top his list of roles.

 Death

-On the night of March 16, 1994, on his way home in Aso ward, Kawasaki city, Kanagawa Prefecture, he was hospitalized for a blow to the head in contact with a motorcycle at a pedestrian crossing in front of his home, and 6 days later, on March 22, 1994, due to a brain contusion, Midori ward, Yokohama city he died at Yokohama New Urban Neurosurgery Hospital. on March 23, after the burial by family relatives was held, it became known in newspapers on March 24, and on March 25, the news was reported in each newspaper. on April 10, a funeral and farewell ceremony was held at the Yamaguchidai kaikan in Kawasaki city with Masao Sato, director of the Toei kyoto Studio, as the funeral chairperson.
-He died at the age of 59.
+On the night of March 16, 1994, while returning home in Aso Ward, Kawasaki City, Kanagawa Prefecture, he was struck by a motorcycle at a pedestrian crossing in front of his residence and sustained a severe head injury.
+He was taken to Yokohama New Urban Neurosurgery Hospital in Midori Ward, Yokohama City, where he died on March 22 from a brain contusion at the age of 59.

+A private burial was held on March 23, and news of his death was reported in newspapers on March 24 and widely covered on March 25.
+A public funeral and farewell ceremony took place on April 10 at the Yamaguchidai Kaikan in Kawasaki City, with Masao Sato, director of the Toei Kyoto Studio, serving as funeral chairperson.